Q:

 A:

-1. molecular structure and composition
+1. In fact molecular structure and composition

-Methane (Methane) and propane (Propane) are both hydrocarbons, but there are significant differences in their molecular structures.
-The carbon atom in the methane molecule is covalently bonded to four hydrogen atoms to form a stable structure.
-Its chemical formula is CH1 and its molecular weight is 16.
-Propane, on the other hand, contains three carbon atoms and six hydrogen atoms, with a chemical formula of C?
-H and a molecular weight of 44.
-The molecular structure of propane is relatively complex and has a branched chain structure, which makes propane significantly different from methane in physical properties.
+Methane (Methane) and propane (Propane) are both hydrocarbons, however there are signifiis able tot differences in their molecular structures.
+From what I've seen, The carbon atom in the methane molecule is covalently bonded to four hydrogen atoms to form a stable structure.
+Its molecular formula is CH1 and its molecular weight is

-2. physical properties and stability
+2. physical characteristics and stability

 4. environmental and health impacts